-After this stage, another email will be sent our client letting them know their recovery is “In Progress.”
+After this stage, another email will be sent to our clients letting them know their recovery is “In Progress.”

 6) Clone hard drive.

 The most important step is cloning as much data as possible from the bad hard drive to one of our good hard drives.
-This process may take several hours, days, or even weeks (worst case scenario).
-It all depends on the problem with the hard drive, size of the hard drive, number of bad sectors, and amount of data needing to be recovered.
+This process may take several hours, days, or even weeks (worst-case scenario).
+It all depends on the problem with the hard drive, the size of the hard drive, the number of bad sectors, and the amount of data needing to be recovered.